davestearns/eventlogs/README.md

 This crate supports a style of transaction processing known as ["event sourcing."](https://martinfowler.com/eaaDev/EventSourcing.html) Instead of storing a single mutable record that is updated as the entity's state changes, event-sourcing systems record a series of immutable events about each entity, and reduce those events into a current state (known as an "aggregate") as needed.
 The event log for an entity provides a complete audit trail and makes it easier to record distinct properties about events that may occur multiple times (e.g., a payment that is partially captured or refunded several times).

+> [!CAUTION]
+> The crate is functional and unit tested, but hasn't been used in production yet, so use at your own risk!

 ## Built-In Features

 - **Idempotency:** When creating a new log or appending an event to an existing one, the caller can include a unique `idempotency_key` that ensures the operation occurs only once, even if the request is retried.
 Idempotent replays will return a